-In 30 seconds….
+In 30 seconds…

-Finasteride is a treatment for hair loss caused by male pattern baldness.
-It works by making your hair follicles more resistant to the process that changes testosterone into DHT by interacting with the enzyme 5-alpha-reductase.
+Finasteride is a treatment for hair loss caused by male pattern baldness (androgenetic alopecia).
+It works by making your hair follicles more resistant to the process that changes testosterone into dihydrotestosterone (DHT) by interacting with the enzyme 5-alpha-reductase.

-Giving your hair follicles greater resistance to this process means that your overall amount of hair increases and the appearance of your hair improves.
-Finasteride works as part of the natural cycle of shedding and growth, which means that it takes approximately three-to-six months for a visible difference in your hair to come about.
-Baby hairs and incremental change may appear before this, but for the majority of men the maximum effect will be achieved in around 12 months.
+Finasteride (brand name: Propecia) works as part of the natural cycle of shedding and growth, which means that it takes approximately three-to-six months for a visible difference in your hair to come about.
+Baby hairs and incremental change may appear before this, but for the majority of men, the maximum effect will be achieved in around 12 months.

-What Should You Know About Fighting Hair Loss with Finasteride?
+Fighting Hair Loss with Finasteride

-Hair loss in men is most commonly caused by male pattern baldness (MPB) – a near universal phenomenon in adult men which is driven by a reaction in the hair follicles on the scalp to DHT.
+Hair loss in men is most commonly caused by male pattern baldness (MPB) – a near-universal phenomenon in adult men which is driven by a reaction in the hair follicles on the scalp to DHT.

-Naturally this could be irreversible, but the hair growth (and hair loss) process is cyclical – and overall growth and loss depends on a constantly-fluctuating reaction to the body’s internal chemistry.
+Naturally, this could be irreversible, but the hair growth (and hair loss) process is cyclical – and overall growth and loss depends on a constantly-fluctuating reaction to the body’s internal chemistry.

 Works for 9/10 Men